paihari/syntropAI-Insight/README.md

 A conversational AI agent that represents Hariprasad Bantwal, providing an interactive chat interface for website visitors to learn about his career, background, skills, and experience.

+## Live Demo

+🚀 **Try the AI Agent Live**: [Chat with Hariprasad Bantwal](https://huggingface.co/spaces/paihari/syntropAI-Insight)

+The application is deployed on Hugging Face Spaces and ready for interaction!

 ## What This Does

 This project creates an AI-powered chat interface that: